Skip to content

 1. PDQ Connect

 PDQ Connect is a quick, easy Action1 alternative developed by a well-established brand.
-With a reputation for products built for sysadmins, by sysadmins, it’s no surprise that IT pros looking for agent-based Windows device management flock to PDQ Connect for its robust yet intuitive features.
+With a reputation for products built for sysadmins, by sysadmins, it’s no surprise that IT pros looking for agent-based Windows and macOS device management turn to PDQ Connect for its robust yet intuitive features.

 Features